Gene Technologies (A Level only) (AQA A Level Biology): Exam Questions

 Explain why restriction endonucleases are useful in the process shown in Figure 1.

-Name another enzyme that would be needed to finish inserting the gene of interest into the plasmid vector shown in Figure 1.
+Name an enzyme, other than restriction endonuclease, that would be needed to finish inserting the gene of interest into the plasmid vector shown in Figure 1.

 Restriction endonucleases are one way of obtaining fragments of DNA for research.
 Another method is to use an enzyme called reverse transcriptase which produces DNA fragments, known specifically as cDNA.